AOMediaCodec/libavif/README.md

 ## Build Notes

 Building libavif requires [CMake](https://cmake.org/).
+See [Build Command Lines](#build-command-lines) below for example command lines.

+### Controlling Dependencies

+CMake flags like `AVIF_CODEC_AOM`, `AVIF_LIBYUV`, etc. allow enabling or disabling dependencies.
+They can take three possible values:
+* `OFF`: the dependency is disabled.
+* `SYSTEM`: the dependency is expected to be installed on the system.
+* `LOCAL`: the dependency is built locally.
+In most cases, CMake can automatically download and build it.
+For some dependencies, you need to run the associated script in the `ext/` subdirectory yourself.
+In cases where CMake handles downloading the dependency, you can still call the script in `ext/` if you want to use a different version of the dependency (e.g. by modifying the script) or make custom code changes to it.
+  If a directory with the dependency exists in the `ext/` directory, CMake will use it instead of downloading a new copy.

+### Codec Dependencies

 No AV1 codecs are enabled by default.
-Enable them by setting any of the following CMake options to `LOCAL` or `SYSTEM` whether you want to use a locally built or a system installed version (e.g. `-DAVIF_CODEC_AOM=LOCAL`):
+You should enable at least one of them by setting any of the following CMake options to `LOCAL` or `SYSTEM`, depending on whether you want to use a locally built or a system installed version (e.g. `-DAVIF_CODEC_AOM=LOCAL`):

 * `AVIF_CODEC_AOM` for [libaom](https://aomedia.googlesource.com/aom/) (encoder
   and decoder)